jalcine/website/src/_posts/2015-09-15-going-back-to-freelance.markdown

 Surprisingly enough, that 'lack of knowledge' of something conventionally hyper-specific to a company is something I'm supposed to somehow know without actually working in most of these places.
-Speaking with some of the hiring managers about things that could have been improved, it's always fallen in one of the following statements.
+Speaking with some of the hiring managers about things that could have been improved, it's generally fallen in one of the following statements.

 > We need someone who thinks the same way our team does.

 I can (barely) understand how one gets to the conclusion here.
-If it's generic.
+It's _generic_.
 But from what I know, an environment like that could result in a lot of 'yes' with no real challenging of the ideas brought to the table.
-This is my personal opinion.
+This is what I think to be true from experience.
 All of the places I worked at before was filled of people with different work backgrounds and levels of experience.
-That led to very interesting discussions on architecture.
+That led to very interesting discussions on well, _anything_.
 It also resulted in learning experiences for those (like myself) who didn't understand larger components and gave more experienced developers a chance to reinforce their thought process and even see if it was worth implementing.
 There's a saying that thinking out loud helps with the validation process of an idea.

 > We're looking for someone who's more familiar with our practices and conventions.